MIT-LCP/physionet-build/deploy/README.md

 Obtaining a client_id / client_secret for interacting with the ORCID API:

-These variables are required in your .env file to request / exchange a token from ORCID in a effort to get a users ORCID iD, etc. The \_TEST_ variables are used by base.py while the variables without \_TEST_ are used by staging.py and production.py.
+These variables are required in your .env file to request / exchange a token from ORCID in a effort to get a users ORCID iD, etc.
 ```
 ORCID_CLIENT_ID=SECRET
 ORCID_CLIENT_SECRET=SECRET
 ORCID_SCOPE='/read-limited,/activities/update'
-ORCID_TEST_CLIENT_ID=SECRET
-ORCID_TEST_CLIENT_SECRET=SECRET
-ORCID_TEST_SCOPE='/authenticate'
 ```
 To obtain valid CLIENT_ID and CLIENT_SECRET values you must register an account or use an account from your institution to obtain valid codes.
 When doing development work off of base.py, register an account at https://sandbox.orcid.org/ and when using staging.py or production.py register at https://orcid.org/.